Customs and Values

 Neither Canada nor Australia has initiated wars against other countries.
 The wars they have fought have been under the leadership of Britain, America or the United Nations.

 Both Canada and Australia supported Britain in World War I and II and both countries suffered internal division as a consequence.
-After World War II, Australia joined America in the invasion of Vietnam as well as the 2003 invasion of Iraq.
-Canada did not join either.
+After World War II, Australia joined America in the defence of South Korea, South Vietnam as well as the 2003 invasion of Iraq.
+Canada joined the Korean War on the side of the United Nations but did not join the other wars.

 Australia's support of America probably stemmed from a fear that an Asian power might follow in the footsteps of Japan by attacking Australia again.
 To reduce the threat, Australian politicians have tried to maintain strong military ties with America.
 Canada has no such fears because America is the only country that could attack it.